Betty-Kamau/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File 3-twofiles wil Display the content of /etc/passwd and /etc/hosts This file 3-twofiles will display the contents of /etc/passwd and /etc/hosts The 4-lastlines file will display the last 10 lines of /etc/passwd
+File 3-twofiles wil Display the content of /etc/passwd and /etc/hosts This file 3-twofiles will display the contents of /etc/passwd and /etc/hosts The 4-lastlines file will display the last 10 lines of /etc/passwd The file 5-firstlines has a script that displays the first 10 lines of /etc/passwd